 - fire fighting equipment

 - the removal or safe storage of dangerous substances

 - the needs of vulnerable people, eg the elderly, young children or those with disabilities

 - providing information to employees and other people on the premises

 You can do the fire risk assessment yourself with the help of standard fire safety advice documents.

 You’ll need to appoint a ‘competent person’ to help, eg a professional risk assessor, if you don’t have the expertise or time to do the fire risk assessment yourself.

-If you’re not sure if your risk assessment has been carried out properly your local fire and rescue authority might be able to give you advice although they can’t carry out risk assessments for you.
+Your local fire and rescue authority might be able to give you advice if you’re not sure your risk assessment’s been carried out properly.
+However, they can’t carry out risk assessments for you.